The Liberator Ending, Explained

 The series begins right in the middle of the Allied Invasion of Sicily.
 Sparks’ regiment is part of the 45th Infantry Division, also known as the Thunderbirds.
 During one of their missions, his men find a boy hiding in a ramshackle house.
 They later learn that his parents and grandfather have been killed.
 As a parting gift, the boy gives his family’s gun to Sparks, something that he will carry for the rest of the war.
 During an assault on an enemy position, Sparks is grievously wounded and sent to Algeria for treatment.

-In Algeria, Sparks refuses to accept that the war is over for him and hitches a ride on a plane back to his men.
-He leads from the front as his men participate in some of the most critical battles of the European theatre of World War II, including the Battle of Anzio, Operation Dragoon, and the Battle of Aschaffenburg.
+In Algeria, Sparks refuses to accept that the war is over for him and hits a ride on a plane back to his men.
+He leads from the front as his men participate in some of the most critical battles of World War II European theatre, including the Battle of Anzio, Operation Dragoon, and the Battle of Aschaffenburg.
 Throughout the campaign, Sparks rises through the ranks to become a colonel.
 The journey of Sparks and his regiment ultimately ends after the liberation of the Dachau concentration camp.

 The Liberator Ending